Improving Nonpreemptive Multiserver Job Scheduling with Quickswap

 Similarly, consider a tagged job that arrives into the system in either phase 4 or phase 1.
-On arrival, this tagged job sees all of the small job arrivals between the start of the most recent phase 4 and the current moment. let $H_a^S$ and $H_e^S$ be the age and excess of this $H_4+H_1$ period.
-The tagged small job that arrives during phase 4 or phase 1 also needs to wait for an excess and $\frac{\lambda_1}{k\mu_1}\E[H_a^S]$ of work before receiving service.
+On arrival, this tagged job sees all of the light job arrivals between the start of the most recent phase 4 and the current moment. let $H_a^L$ and $H_e^L$ be the age and excess of this $H_4+H_1$ period.
+The tagged light job that arrives during phase 4 or phase 1 also needs to wait for an excess and $\frac{\lambda_1}{k\mu_1}\E[H_a^L]$ of work before receiving service.
 Its response time is composed of the excess duration, the mean work it sees on arrival, and the time it takes to complete:

-\end{proof} Therefore, we have shown that it suffices to compute the first and second moments of $H_i$ in order to compute $\E[T_{2,3,4}^L]$ and $\E[T_{4,1}^S]$.
+\end{proof} Therefore, we have shown that it suffices to compute the first and second moments of $H_i$ in order to compute $\E[T_{2,3,4}^H]$ and $\E[T_{4,1}^L]$.

-We finish by analyzing the mean response $\E[T_3^S]$ of small jobs that arrive during phase 3. \begin{restatable}{lemma}{r3s} The mean response time $\E[T_3^S]$ of small jobs that arrive during phase 3 is given by:
+We finish by analyzing the mean response $\E[T_3^L]$ of light jobs that arrive during phase 3. \begin{restatable}{lemma}{r3s} The mean response time $\E[T_3^L]$ of light jobs that arrive during phase 3 is given by:

 where $C_j$ is defined recursively as follows, for each positive integer $j$: